caoyingkang/QEC-decoder/README.md

 ### Usage examples

-- Sample syndrome-observable pairs from memory experiment for the repetition code under circuit-level noise, and decode the syndromes using BP decoder:
+- Sample syndrome-observable pairs from repetition code memory experiment under circuit-level noise, and decode the syndromes using BP decoder:
   ```python
   from qecdec import RepetitionCode_Memory
   from qecdec import BPDecoder